szaslavsky6/odin-recipes/README.md

 # odin-recipes
-Project: Recipes

-Build a basic recipe webiste utilizing all of the HTML knowledge acquired through the Odin Project!
+For my first project with The Odin Project, I will build a basic recipe website with HTML.